romainsacchi/carculator/docs/modeling.rst

 =======================

-Battery electric vehicles can use different battery chemistries (Li-ion NMC, Li-ion LFP, Li-ion NCA and Li-LTO) depending on the manufacturer’s preference or the location of the battery supplier.
-Unless specified otherwise, all battery types are produced in China, as several sources, among which BloombergNEF [8], seem to indicate that more than 75% of the world’s cell capacity is manufactured there.
+Battery electric vehicles can use different battery chemistries (Li-ion NMC, Li-ion LFP, Li-ion NCA and Li-LTO) depending on the manufacturer's preference or the location of the battery supplier.
+Unless specified otherwise, all battery types are produced in China, as several sources, among which BloombergNEF [8], seem to indicate that more than 75% of the world's cell capacity is manufactured there.

 Accordingly, the electricity mix used for battery cells manufacture and drying, as well as the provision of heat are assumed to be